-The Roseland Peninsula is recognised nationally with large sections of Cornwall's Area of Outstanding Natural Beauty accessed by the spectacular South West Coast Path providing walkers with miles of gentle strolls and challenging hikes.
+The Roseland Peninsula is recognised nationally, and contains large sections of Cornwall's Area of Outstanding Natural Beauty; all easily accessed by the spectacular South West Coast Path providing miles of gentle strolls or challenging hikes.

 Families will love a host of attractions including farm visits, trips underground to explore Cornish mines, a steam railway, 2 theme parks, horse riding, and for the adventurous go karting, kayaking, surfing, off road cycle routes, all with easy local equipment hire.